jbryeet/jbryeet/README.md

 ## Hey!
 I’m J and this is my Sandbox

- Tech x Creativity | Building the future one bold idea at a time
+ Tech x Creativity | Machine Learning Engineer with a Data Engineering and Backend foundation